MDNET-Developer/.NET6_HotelProject/README.md

     <main>
         <section>
             <h2>About</h2>
             <p>This project was made by Murad Aliyev using c#.
-C#,asp.net core, automapper were used this technology this project</p>
+C#,asp.net core, automapper, asp.net identity were used this technology this project</p>
         </section>
         <section>
             <h2>Features</h2>